 The train system, Amtrak, in the U.S. is pretty minimal.
 It operates more frequently on the east coast but there is currently no train service to Columbus.
 You can catch a train in Cleveland, Toledo or Cincinnati.

 When you make travel plans, remember to plan how you will travel out of Gambier.
 The best option is to time your travel around the shuttle schedules.
 If you cannot, remember to make your plans at a convenient time for whomever has offered to give you a ride.
-You could also plan to spend a night in a hotel close to the Columbus airport.
+You could also plan to spend a night in a hotel close to the John Glenn International airport.

-GoBus is an inexpensive way to get to Columbus airport or downtown from Gambier.
+GoBus is an inexpensive way to get to John Glenn International airport or downtown from Gambier.
 View the schedule and buy tickets.

 Kenyon College does not endorse any transportation company and does not vouch for the security of transportation company reservation websites.
 Kenyon shares the above list so students and their parents are aware of some transportation options.
 Students are advised to never use their Kenyon password for any service not directly affiliated with the College.